 Have you ever found yourself scrolling through your Instagram feed and coming across a new product that catches your eye?
 Maybe a hangover remedy, comfy Nordic socks, or a new pair of trainers.
 Before you know it, you’ve hit one-click payment and – in the blink of an eye – bought something you had no intention of buying.

 That’s a great example of short-term performance marketing.
 Your data magically matched the algorithm and you became part of a social media campaign.
 The company did what it set out to do: boost sales.

 But what if you’re selling big ticket items – things that people tend not to buy on impulse?
 Or you’re selling a B2B service that requires the input of a number of stakeholders?
 In that case, you’ll want to bring people into your orbit and keep them there.
 You want your business at the forefront of their mind at that point in the future when they finally decide they need the product or service you’re selling.

-This is where the marketing funnel comes into play.
+This is where the marketing funnel comes into play and the work of a creative marketing agency can really help.
 You need to nurture, i.e. build and develop relationships, with your leads until they are ready to give you their custom.
 There are many different ways to do this at each stage of the funnel but in order to be effective, first you’re going to need to lay the groundwork for success.
 This is not ‘Field of Dreams’ – build it and chances are, they will not come.

 The Marketing Technology Stack

 To deliver effective online campaigns, you’re going to need a marketing technology stack.
 This is a collection of tools used to execute, analyse and optimise campaigns.
 As you can see from this infographic, there are literally thousands of solutions out there.
 The right combination will depend on a number of factors such as whether you are a B2C or a B2B company and the skillset of your team in order to maximise your benefit from the technologies.
 The essentials, though, are as follows: